runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10061-jooqmysql-configuration.md

 </configuration>
 ```

-All above content is jooq configuration, here you should focus on some points of this file:
+All above content is jooq configuration, here you should focus on some points of this up.god.file:

 1 - The driver of mysql that will be used in your application, because we used the mysql driver version more than 8.x, it means that you should use `com.mysql.cj.jdbc.Drvier`: